Korean, Edit

 ○ Prions can be eliminated by heating up to 135°C

-○ Origin : protein + infection
+○ Etymology: protein + infection

-② Mechanism : Normal prpc in the brain undergoes structural transformation to prpsc
+② Mechanism: Normal prpc in the brain undergoes structural transformation to prpsc

 ○ prpc exhibits an α-helical structure